You’re not going to believe what happened to me today.

 No, seriously, just stop reading right now, ‘cause you’re not going to believe me.

 So it all started yesterday, when I was driving my brother home to Center City from the suburbs of Philadelphia.
 I was planning to drive down I-95 straight from his place to surprise my parents, who were on vacation in Delaware and had invited me to come along.
 I hastily packed everything of vital importance for such a trip – ie., enough medicine to take down a reasonably well-trained militia, my guitar, and my laptop.

-Sadly, the laptop’s adapter only made it about halfway into the car, and just before I got on the highway, I heard a loud CRACK, which turned out to be the sound of an adapter chord being sucked into a car tire.
-As far as my hubcap, all I can say is that it was now in a Better Place (the curb of Wynnefield Avenue).
+Sadly, the laptop’s adapter only made it about halfway into the car, and just before I got on the highway, I heard a loud CRACK, which turned out to be the sound of an adapter cord being sucked into a car tire.
+As far as my hubcap, all I can say is that it is now in a Better Place (the curb of Wynnefield Avenue).
 I immediately pulled over to the side of the road, and got out to inspect the damage, accompanied by my brother’s ever-helpful taunting and laughter.

 I knelt down beside the tire to inspect the damage, a feat that was made all the more entirely pointless by the fact that I could not fix a broken tire if held at gunpoint (in fact, if ever put in that exact situation, I would probably just remain still, and trust that my mere presence would cause the gun to spontaneously combust).
 Nevertheless, I did my best to tie up the ends of the ensnared wire, and got back in the car to finish driving my brother home.